MVanderloo/dotfiles/README.md

 - `--simulate`: add this flag to any stow command to see what it will do

 See the man page for more information

-## Packages

-Each directory in the root of the repo is considered a package.
-My goal is for each package to be functional on their own.
-Ideally they should each declare their dependencies (however is idiomatic for the package manager), declare their own environment variables, and include an idempotent install script if there is something to install.

-Here are some of the tools I have configured

-### Shells

-- fish
-- zsh

-### Editors

-- helix
-- neovim
-- vscode

-### CLI

-- bat
-- delta
-- fastfetch
-- fzf
-- git
-- just
-- lazygit
-- mise
-- python
-- ssh
-- starship

-### Terminals

-- ghostty
-- tmux
-- wezterm
-- zellij